laserpants/groundfork-js/README.md

 # groundfork-js

-JavaScript-client for building offline-capable web applications using the GroundFork synchronization framework.
+JavaScript-client for GroundFork -- a synchronization framework for building offline-capable web applications.

 > under construction